trinodb/trino/presto-docs/src/main/sphinx/optimizer/pushdown.rst

 * complex grouping operations such as ``ROLLUP``, ``CUBE``, or ``GROUPING SETS``
 * expressions inside the aggregation function call: ``sum(a * b)``
 * coercions: ``sum(integer_column)``
+* :ref:`aggregations with ordering <aggregate-function-ordering-during-aggregation>`
+* :ref:`aggregations with filter <aggregate-function-filtering-during-aggregation>`